Often the question is phrased: What is IT Architecture?

 IT Architecture is defined in two ways in the Dragon1 open EA Method:

 This total IT concept, when created correctly, enables strategy execution and digital transformation.
-It helps organizations deal with complexity and continuous change concerning IT and its Business.
-If not created correctly, it will block innovation and not control complexity.
+It helps organizations manage complexity and deal with continuous change related to IT and its Business.
+If not created correctly, it will hinder innovation and fail to manage complexity.

 IT Architecture (the total concept of enterprises' IT) and enterprise architecture (the total concept of an enterprise) in speech may have a similar meaning, but on paper, they are different.